talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
 integration_id = 'integration_id_example' # String | The integration ID of the customer profile.
-You can get the `integrationId` of a profile using: - A customer session integration Id with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint. opts = {
+You can get the `integrationId` of a profile using: - A customer session integration ID with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint. opts = {
   profile: true, # Boolean | Set to `true` to include customer profile information in the response.
   referrals: true, # Boolean | Set to `true` to include referral information in the response.
   coupons: true, # Boolean | Set to `true` to include coupon information in the response.
   loyalty: true, # Boolean | Set to `true` to include loyalty information in the response.
-  giveaways: true # Boolean | Set to `true` to include giveaways information in the response.
+  giveaways: true, # Boolean | Set to `true` to include giveaways information in the response.
+  achievements: true # Boolean | Set to `true` to include achievement information in the response.
 }

 begin